simonmysun/scd41-mqtt-rpi1b/rpi.md

 systemctl start dhcpd4
 ```

-The two deviced shoud be able to ping each other now.
+The two devices shoud be able to ping each other now.

-Thare Internet:
+Share the Internet:

 ``` bash
 echo "1" > /proc/sys/net/ipv4/ip_forward